 Most experienced project managers have worked on at least one project that has been at risk of being derailed at some point.
-If your current project is at crisis point here are some ideas to get it back on track.
+If your current project is at crisis point here are some ideas, gathered from delegates on some of our project management courses, to get it back on track.

 Cut the conflict

 Clashes of personality are a common hurdle in all walks of life including a day at the office, and even the best-laid plans can quickly go awry due to a difference of opinion that turns into a dispute.
 Armed with the skills of diplomacy and empathy; a PM can leap these hurdles.

 Going hand in hand with managing risks; problem-solving is the solution to any issues that a PM does encounter as a result of risks that cannot be foreseen, such as staff absences.
 The title of project manager could equally be translated as problem manager because after all; every project is a solution waiting to happen or be discovered.

 Everyone knows, for instance, that doctors are infamous for their messy writing which can lead to all kinds of errors.
 Clear written communication is just as crucial for project managers as you can’t expect your team to take information on board and carry out instructions if they can’t read and understand them.